JulianG/juliangaramendy.dev/content/blog/no-implicit-any/index.md

 type: 'blog-post'
 ---

-We recently enabled "noImplicitAny" in a relatively old TypeScript project.
+We recently enabled `"noImplicitAny"` in a relatively old TypeScript project.
+It resulted in 269 new errors.
+Most were missing type annotations but in a few cases, we found problems with the code.
+These had been around for months and were not caught by our test suite.

-Turning this flag on caused 269 new errors.
-These were cases where the `any` type was being inferred; for instance, function arguments without a type annotation.

-In many cases, the correct type could be easily guessed.
-In some cases I resorted to explicitly typing `: any`, promising I'd come back to find the correct type.

-But most importantly, in a few cases, these errors were highlighting a bug or incorrect code.

 ### TL;DR;